-- 10. All entries must be products of the current 4-H year (September 1-show date). - 11.
-If the entry is selected as a State Fair Delegate, the same product or speech at the county level must be exhibited at the State Fair with minor adjustments made to 1) meet State Fair requirements or 2) incorporate suggested improvements made by the county-level judge. - a.
-Exceptions include Food & Nutrition (must be the same recipe), Crops (plant exhibits), Floriculture, Vegetable, Fruit or Herb Plate/Displays. - 12.
+- 11. All entries must be products of the current 4-H year (September 1-show date). - 12.
+If the entry is selected as a State Fair Delegate, the same product or speech at the county level must be exhibited at the State Fair with minor adjustments made to 1) meet State Fair requirements or

+- 2) incorporate suggested improvements made by the county-level judge. - a.
+Exceptions include Food & Nutrition (must be the same recipe), Crops (plant exhibits), Floriculture, Vegetable, Fruit or Herb Plate/Displays. - 13.
 4-H members must show their own exhibit. - a.
 If a 4-H member is unable to attend a 4-H show, a request to complete an Absentee 4-H Project Report must be made to the Extension office no later than two weeks prior to the show date. - b.
 Arrangements must be made for another 4-H member to show the exhibit alongside the Absentee 4-H Project Report.
-In no case will a non-4-H member be allowed to make or show the absentee member's exhibit.
+In no case will a non-4-H member be allowed to make or show the absentee member's exhibit. - c.

-- c.
 To make an Absentee Request: Contact the county 4-H Program Coordinator stating the need to complete and Absentee 4-H Project Report.
 Be prepared to share the name of the 4-H member who will show the exhibit in the place of the absentee member. - d.
-Any emergency situations that arise related to an absentee request will be assessed on a caseby-case scenario by Extension Staff. - 13.
+Any emergency situations that arise related to an absentee request will be assessed on a caseby-case scenario by Extension Staff. - 14.
 No equipment will be provided for any exhibits.
 Exhibitors should be aware that electrical outlets and internet availability are not always located near judging locations and should take that into consideration when bringing exhibits. - a.
-For Public Presentations the following items will be available if requested in advance: Microphone, Mondo pad (can connect usb or computer), table. - b.
-All other items will need to be provided by you. - 14.
-Exhibitors are allowed one entry per exhibit class, except where noted. - 15.
+For Public Presentations the following items will be available if requested in advance: LCD projector, podium, projector screen, sound system and extension cord. - b.
+Exhibitors must furnish any additional equipment they feel is necessary to properly critique their exhibit (i.e., a computer) - 15.
+Exhibitors are allowed one entry per exhibit class, except where noted. - 16.
 Members are responsible for exhibiting the correct article, information, etc. based on listed exhibition requirements.
 Please be mindful to ensure display size fits within the listed project guidelines.
 Larger does not always mean better; use good judgement in creating your exhibit. - a.
-If a member is unclear on show requirements, they are responsible for seeking clarification from Extension Staff prior to show day. - 16.
+If a member is unclear on show requirements, they are responsible for seeking clarification from Extension Staff prior to show day. - 17.
 Exhibits illustrating inappropriate subject matter and/or graphics are not acceptable.
 Extension Staff reserve the right to not display exhibits deemed inappropriate or dangerous for youth audiences.
-Items deemed potentially dangerous to fair-goers may be removed from the exhibit. - 17.
+Items deemed potentially dangerous to fair-goers may be removed from the exhibit. - 18.
 The Illinois State Fair General Projects Show date for Franklin, Jackson, Perry, Randolph, and Williamson Counties is Sunday, August 14, 2022.